mfadlika/css-looking_eye_animation/README.md

 # looking-eye

-this is a copy design of Sean Halpin from his website www.seanhalpin.design
+this is a copy of animated design of Sean Halpin from his website www.seanhalpin.design